asterinas/jinzhao-disk/demos/encrypted-VM-image/README.md

 NOTE: For standard instructions to build SEV and SEV-ES kernels, check the main branch of the AMDSEV repository please.
 For instructions to build SEV-SNP kernels, see the `sev-snp-devel` branch.

-Once upon the boot test is done, you can use the following steps to prepare your own encrypted VM image.
+Once upon the boot test is complete, you can use the following steps to prepare your own encrypted VM image.
 The aim is to fully protect the confidentiality of Guest Owner's secret data.
-To better understand the security rationale behind it, see [security-considerations.md](../../docs/security-considerations.md) in docs.
+To better understand the security rationale and security implications behind it, consult [security-considerations.md](../../docs/security-considerations.md) in docs.

 ### Blank (Reference) Disk Preparation (out-of-VM)